Stochastic Gradient Descent-like relaxation is equivalent to Metropolis dynamics in discrete optimization and inference problems: Model and Algorithms

 \section{Model and Algorithms}

 In the following, we focus on the coloring problem, both in its random and planted versions: the random coloring problem is an example of an optimization problem, while the planted coloring problem is a simple example of a hard inference problem.
 In the random $q$-coloring problem, given a random graph of $N$ vertices and mean degree $c$, we have to assign one among the $q$ available colors to each vertex in a way to avoid monochromatic edges, i.e. adjacent vertices with the same color.
 In the planted version of the $q$-coloring problem, one first creates the planted solution by dividing the $N$ nodes into $q$ groups and assigning to all the nodes of a given group the same color (two groups cannot share the same color): we will call this the \textit{planted solution} $\{s^*\}$ \cite{krzakala2009hiding}.
 Then a random graph of mean degree $c$ compatible with the planted solution is created by adding $M = cN/2$ edges, which are randomly chosen among all those not connecting vertices of the same color.
+Constructing the graph in this way, the probability distribution of the degree of a node (that is the number of edges that are attached to a given node), is a Poissonian distribution with mean $c$.
+We will simply call $c$ as the "connectivity" of the graph in the following.
 Finally one asks to recover the planted solution just from the knowledge of the planted graph.
 This setting is particularly suitable because we can compare different algorithms, already knowing which should be the best output.
 For small connectivities $c$, there exists a large number of coloring compatible with the graph, and it is impossible to identify the planted one, while for very large $c$ the planted configuration is the only configuration compatible with the graph and can potentially be identified in a time that grows polynomially with the size of the problem.
 The best-known algorithms for the recovery of the planted coloring solution are message-passing algorithms that succeed when the connectivity is higher than $c_l=(q-1)^2$ \cite{krzakala2009hiding}, finding the planted assignment in a time that is almost linear in the size of the graph.
 We will call $s_i$ the color of the $i$-th node of the graph, and $s_i$ can take values from 1 to $q$.
 Given a configuration ${\bm s}$ of colors for all the nodes, we can associate to it an energy, or a cost-function, that simply counts the number of monochromatic edges

 where $E$ is the edge set of the graph, and $|E|=M$.
 In the planted setting, we know there exists at least one configuration with zero energy ($\bm{s^*}$), and thus we can compare different algorithms whose aim is to minimize the energy, knowing the optimal solution.